lucasjoliveau/doc/fr/developer/reference/backend/security.md

-# Security in Odoo
+# Security in Konvergo ERP

-Aside from manually managing access using custom code, Odoo provides two main data-driven mechanisms to manage or restrict access to data.
+Aside from manually managing access using custom code, Konvergo ERP provides two main data-driven mechanisms to manage or restrict access to data.

 Both mechanisms are linked to specific users through _groups_ : a user belongs